Cogitos/statxp/README.md

 *Statxp* is R package developed for a personal use to improve some experimental analysis processing.
 *Statxp* offers a set of functions to clean data, export and format results into a [knitr](http://yihui.name/knitr/)/[sweave](http://www.stat.uni-muenchen.de/~leisch/Sweave/) document.

+The detailed description of the functions as well as examples are provided in the R documentation.
+Type ``?*function_name*`` in your R console to access it.

 ## Table of Contents